SalesTim/internationalization/README.md

 I18n in SalesTim is implemented as resource files.
 Resource files are plain [JSON Files](https://en.wikipedia.org/wiki/JSON), which is an open standard file format that guarantees portability.

-There is a json file for each language/region pair in the `resources` folder:
+There is a json file for each language/region pair in the `locales` folder:
 ```sh
 .
 ├── resources